gsidhu/thatgurjot/content/post/the-politics-of-education.md

 # You unlisted posts you might want not want the header or footer to show
 hideHeaderAndFooter: false

-# You can enable or disable out-of-date content warning for individual post.
-# Comment this out to use the global config.
-#enableOutdatedInfoWarning: false

-flowchartDiagrams:
-  enable: false
-  options: ""

-sequenceDiagrams:
-  enable: false
-  options: ""

 ---
 [Everything is political.](https://en.wikipedia.org/wiki/The_personal_is_political) Even an apolitical stance actually makes a political statement — that you’re privileged or apathetic enough to take such a stance.